ylhyra/ylhyra_content/not_data/content/explanations/Culture/Nicknames_in_Icelandic.md

 reviewed: no
 ---

-Some Icelandic names have dimunitive forms that are used as nicknames, in the same way that in English a person named Robert may be called Bob.
+Some Icelandic names have diminutive forms that are used as nicknames, in the same way that in English a person named Robert may be called Bob.
 Nicknames are called "gælunöfn" (''caressing names'').

 The following nicknames are extremely common: